CAPE CANAVERAL, Fla. — Space shuttle Discovery's chartered ride to retirement has arrived.

 The SCA will take to the air on what will be its 806th flight in service to NASA — 218 with a shuttle on its back, and 38th trip carrying Discovery — and fly south.
 Weather permitting, spectators at the Kennedy Space Center Visitor Complex and along Cocoa Beach will get a clear view of the piggyback orbiter before the flight continues on up the Eastern Seaboard.

-The exact flight plan is contingent on weather, but once over the nation's capital, the SCA will fly Discovery about 1,500 feet above various parts of Washington.
+The exact flight plan is weather contingent, but once over the nation's capital, the SCA will fly Discovery about 1,500 feet above various parts of Washington.

-"The aircraft is expected to fly near a variety of landmarks in the metropolitan area," NASA said on Monday, "including the National Mall, Reagan National Airport, National Harbor and the Smithsonian Udvar-Hazy Center.
-When the flyover is complete, the SCA (with Discovery) will land at Dulles International Airport."
+"The aircraft is expected to fly near a variety of landmarks in the metropolitan area," NASA said on April 9, "including the National Mall, Reagan National Airport, National Harbor and the Smithsonian Udvar-Hazy Center.
+When the flyover is complete, the SCA [with Discovery] will land at Dulles International Airport."

 According to the Smithsonian, the 747-Discovery combo is expected to make a low fly-by of the airport at 10 a.m.
-ET, and will touch down about 40 minutes later.
+EDT (1400 GMT), and will touch down about 40 minutes later.
 The SCA is expected to roll to a stop on the tarmac just before 11 a.m.
-ET.
+EDT (1500 GMT).

 The SCA will not be returning to Florida after dropping off Discovery.